Brown, black, white, red, silver, gray, tan

 Other than weight and height differences, male and female Poogles are similar.
 There are, of course, the sex-related issues because of hormonal differences.
 Individual personalities exist with some things varying with the male-female roles.
 That is definitely the case with Poogles.
 Females tend to mature faster and have an edge on intelligence because of their role as a mother.

 Male Poogles show that bravado side but are also more laid-back without the same parenting responsibilities.
 Some pet owners say that females are more intelligent, which may relate more to their biological role than anything else.

-To call a Poogle a handful is very much an understatement.
+To call this Beagle Poodle mix a handful is very much an understatement.
 This sweet and friendly dog needs lots of love and activity to be happy.
 If you can provide him with enough mental and physical stimulation, they make an excellent pet and companion.
 If you have a job for him, so much the better.

 The Poogle is a dog that will challenge you yet provide a faithful friend, whether he becomes part of the family or your buddy.
 The personality of the Poggle is engaging for those who want a relationship with their pet that transcends simply being a pet owner.

 Featured Image Credit: Aoife Strahan, Shutterstock